enlarge this window

 Where to get copies of A Vision

-Just to recap about the two versions: A Vision A was published in 1925, and the text was substantially revised before the second ‘edition’ of the work came out in 1937, A Vision B.
+Remember, first of all, that there are two editions of A Vision, which are substantially different.
+The fuller page is here, but in a nutshell: A Vision A was published in 1925, and the text was substantially revised before the second "edition" of the work came out in 1937, A Vision B, with well over half of the text completely rewritten or new.

-Since it is far easier to make a mistake over the date than the contents, it would be reasonable to think that this label applies to the 1937 version really, but it is also stuck on editions which are definitely the 1925 version, such as the Harper and Hood Critical Edition.
-This is all very unfortunate and potentially confusing.
+Since it is far easier to make a mistake over the date than the contents, it would be reasonable to think that this label indicates the 1937 version really, but it is also stuck on editions which are definitely the 1925 version, such as the Harper and Hood Critical Edition.

 - The Critical Edition of 'A Vision' (1925) has the same 280 plus another 50 pages of introduction (numbered in Roman numerals, ‘L’ or ‘l’) and 108 pages of notes, so 438 pages plus a few blanks.

-- A Vision B is numbered consecutively to page 305, with again a few more blank or title pages.
+- After the front matter (some seven pages), A Vision B is numbered consecutively to page 305, with again a few more blank pages at the end.

-Certainly, however, neither of these is necessarily ideal for curious readers and students who are just interested in the work, for whom a cheapish reliable edition is the ideal thing.
-For them the second-hand market will remain important, but the stock of these books is relatively limited, and with the cheaper copies the postage will quite probably cost as much as the book itself.
-Generally, if the edition is not stated it is most likely to be A Vision B, which until now has been by far the most readily available.
-However, it is worth trying to make sure which edition you are getting, and if you are in doubt (and you fairly confident that you will be able to deal with a human being who will actually look at the book, rather than trotting off a description from the database/web-site), e-mail and ask if the edition starts with "A Packet for Ezra Pound", in which case it will be A Vision B. If it starts with the "Dedication" entitled "To Vestigia", it is A Vision A.
+However, the situation is confusing for curious readers and students who are just interested in the work, for whom a cheapish reliable edition is the ideal thing.
+Generally, if the edition is not stated it is most likely to be A Vision B, which until recently has been by far the most readily available (the Papermac, Arena, and Collier paperbacks are all A Vision B, as is the Kessinger reprint).
+If you are in doubt (and you fairly confident that you will be able to deal with a human being who will actually look at the book, rather than trotting off a description from the database/web-site), e-mail or call and ask if the edition starts with "A Packet for Ezra Pound", in which case it will be A Vision B. If it starts with the "Dedication" entitled "To Vestigia", it is A Vision A.

 Other editions